What occurs during the S phase of the cell cycle? | Channels for Pearson+

 1

-Understand the cell cycle: The cell cycle consists of several phases, including G1, S, G2, and M. Each phase has specific functions and processes that occur within the cell.
+Understand the cell cycle: The cell cycle is divided into several phases, including G1, S, G2, and M phases.
+Each phase has a specific role in cell division and growth.

-Focus on the S phase: The S phase, or synthesis phase, is a part of interphase where the cell prepares for division by replicating its DNA.
+Identify the S phase: The S phase, or synthesis phase, is a part of interphase, which is the period of the cell cycle between cell divisions.

-DNA replication process: During the S phase, the cell duplicates its DNA so that each daughter cell will have a complete set of chromosomes.
-This involves unwinding the DNA helix and synthesizing new strands using the original strands as templates.
+Focus on DNA replication: During the S phase, the primary event is the replication of DNA.
+This ensures that each daughter cell will have an identical set of chromosomes after cell division.

-Identify the correct answer: Among the options provided, DNA replication is the process that occurs during the S phase.
-Chromosome segregation, cytokinesis, and preparation for mitosis occur in other phases of the cell cycle.
+Recognize the importance of DNA replication: DNA replication is crucial because it allows genetic information to be passed on accurately to the next generation of cells.

 Watch next